Imagine your name is Carl Douglas McMillon.

 They tried 24 different versions.
-Once they found a winner, it helped collect 2.8 million more email addresses.
+Once they found a site conversion winner, it helped collect 2.8 million more email addresses.

 (The winner – via Quick Sprout)

-For example, if you change the placement of the button, the image and the copy from version A to B, and B actually performs better, how can you know what it was that worked?
+For example, if you change the placement of the button, the image and the copy from version A to B, and B actually performs better, how can you know what it was that improved your conversion rate?

 Was it the button being on the right instead of left?
 Or the new image?